epic-programmer-guy/url-shortener/README.md

 ### Deleting Links
 The API endpoint to remove links is ```127.0.0.1:8080/api/remove```

-Simply provide the link a shortened link is pointing to to remove it.
+Simply provide the target of a shortened link to remove it.

 ### Updating Links
 Links can be updated by specifying their current target as ```old_address``` and their new target as ```new_address```

-The API endpoint to do this is ````127.0.0.1:8080/api/update```
+The API endpoint to do this is ```127.0.0.1:8080/api/update```